Matthias84/cleanship/readme.md

 You can transfer your existing issues from Klarschiff (tested v1.9) to cleanship including issues, categories, groups.
 We highly recommend a fresh cleanship setup to avoid troubles!

+The import skips some checks to improve performance:

+* is in boundary polygon
+* updating location description
+* updating landowner

+The following instructions are tested to transfer your Klarschiff content:

 * export old data as CSV via this shell-script at your current Klarschiff DB server
     * `export PGPASSWORD="mypass"
     psql -h localhost -d klarschiff -U admin -Atc "select tablename from pg_tables" |\